IMLPye/homework-ii-IMLPye/README.md

    If the R^2 value is high, it means the predicated value and true value have big difference If the R^2 value is low, it means the predicated value and true value have small difference.
 Which means the prediction mdoel is good.

-2. I claim my algorithm could have high accuracy with R^2 smaller than 0.2.
+2. I claim my algorithm could have high accuracy with R^2 smaller than 0.3.

-3. The model is based on linear regression for the prediction
+3. The model is based on linear regression for the prediction.

 4. There are two files:
 	1) homework2_rent.py with two functions: